Drag & Drop from Spotlight in Mac OS X

-You can drag and drop files directly from Spotlight to elsewhere in the OS X Finder.
-This allows Spotlight search to function as a sort of basic file manager, not quite like the Finder, but at least for quickly locating and moving a document of any type on the Mac.
+You can drag and drop files directly from Spotlight to elsewhere in the Mac OS X Finder.
+This allows Spotlight search to function as a sort of basic file manager, not quite like the Finder, but at least for quickly locating and moving a document of any type on the Mac to another location, or even to open that searched file within an app.

-To see how the interactive Spotlight file manipulation function works yourself, just do the following:
+To see how the interactive Spotlight file manipulation, file opening, and file moving function works yourself, just do the following:

-- From OS X, hit Command+Space to bring about Spotlight and search for something that is a file
+- From Mac OS, hit Command+Space to bring about Spotlight and search for something that is a file

-- Now click and hold on the item while dragging it out of the Spotlight menu, drag it into a folder, the desktop, an email, etc
+- Now click and hold on the item while dragging it out of the Spotlight menu, drag it into a folder, the desktop, an email, an application, etc

-Default behavior moves the file from its source location to the new destination, but if you hold own the Option key during the process you can make a copy of the file instead.
+Default behavior for moving a file moves the file from its source location to the new destination, but if you hold own the Option key during the process you can make a copy of the file instead.

 This can be much faster than digging around in the file system to locate a document or folder manually, especially with files buried far within subfolders.

-Do note that a somewhat modern version of OS X is required to use drag and drop in Spotlight, you’ll find the function in anything beyond Lion, including Mavericks and Yosemite, and presumably onward.
+Do note that a somewhat modern version of Mac OS X is required to use drag and drop in Spotlight, you’ll find the function in anything beyond Lion, including Mojave, High Sierra, Mavericks, El Capitan, Sierra, and Yosemite, and presumably onward too.

 Editor: